siddhant16/ContentBasedImageRetrieval/README.md

 The project will help improve the user experience of shopping t-shirts on e-commerce websites.
 Initially the customer had to search the product using text .
-It is quite dicult for the customers to express an image which has a very abstract or irregular pattern into a text based query.
+It is quite difficult for the customers to express an image which has a very abstract or irregular pattern into a text based query.
 In this situation, an image is the best way to express what the customer needs.